“Music is the universal language of mankind” - Henry Wadsworth Longfellow

 ‘Music Mark Schools have been nominated for their recognition of the value of music as part of the curriculum and are actively engaged in improving music education provision within their school community.’

-At Christ Church, children receive a minimum of an hour a week of music.
-This takes place through a lesson with a music specialist for half of the year, and music lessons with their class teacher for the other half, as well as a weekly, half hour, singing assemblies separated into year groups - R,1,2 / 3,4 / 5,6.
+At Christ Church, children receive a weekly music lesson.
+This takes place through a lesson with a music specialist for half of the year, and music lessons with their class teacher for the other half, as well as a weekly, half hour, singing assemblies separated into infants and juniors.
 This covers aspects of the singing curriculum as well as being part of collective worship.
-In the summer term we offer an ocarina club to Year 2 children.
-This works well in preparation for them learning the recorder in Year 3.

-Year 3 are also taking part in whole class instrumental lessons, learning the recorder for half of the year with a specialist teacher provided by Kingston Music Service.
-We offer recorder lessons as an extracurricular activity following on from the year 3 lessons, and currently have three recorder groups in years 4-6.
+Year 3 are also taking part in whole class instrumental lessons, learning the ukelele for half of the year with a specialist teacher provided by Kingston Music Service.
+We offer three recorder groups to children in the juniors.
 The most advanced children learn a range of recorders and also perform with the school orchestra.

 The school orchestra is open to all children who learn an instrument in KS2.
-Currently we have children playing violin, viola, keyboard, flute, saxophone and trombone and we are always open to extra instruments joining.
-Recently at a school concert, they were joined by instrumentalist ex-pupils and parents which brought a lovely quality and depth to the sound.
+Currently we have children playing violin, viola, keyboard, flute, trumpet and trombone and we are always open to extra instruments joining.

 The school also has a thriving junior choir with over 75 children taking part.
 It has recently performed in several local churches, Christmas Carols in John Lewis and the Rose Theatre.
 We are looking forward to a packed summer term with performance opportunities at the summer fair, school concert and at the Kingston Music Festival.
 We believe passionately that all children should be given the opportunity to sing and perform and therefore the choir is open to any child who wants to join.